yanivnizan/knowledge-base/src/documents/docs/platforms/android/MainClasses.html.md

 `StoreInfo` can be questioned about the existence of `VirtualItem`s and the associations between them.

-`StoreInfo` is always initialized from the database, except for the first time the game is loaded - in that case it is initialized with your implementation of `IStoreAssets`, a class that represents your game's metadata.
-When your game loads for the first time, the virtual economy's metadata is saved, and from that moment on it'll be loaded from the database.

 **Example:**

-Get the current balance of a virtual good with item id "green_hat" (This is the long way, you should actually use `StoreInventory`'s functions.):
+Get the current balance of a virtual good with item id "green_hat" (This is the long way, you should actually use `StoreInventory`'s functions):

 ``` java
 VirtualGood greenHat = (VirtualGood)StoreInfo.getVirtualItem("green_hat");
 int greenHatsBalance = StorageManager.getVirtualGoodsStorage().getBalance(greenHat);
 ```

+`StoreInfo` is always initialized from the database, except for the first time the game is loaded - in that case it is initialized with your implementation of `IStoreAssets`, a class that represents your game's metadata.
+When your game loads for the first time, the virtual economy's metadata is saved, and from that moment on it'll be loaded from the database.

 ##[StorageManager](https://github.com/soomla/android-store/blob/master/SoomlaAndroidStore/src/com/soomla/store/data/StorageManager.java)